How to grow camellias

 Watch our Quick Tips video with Kevin Smith, who explains why camellia leaves can become sticky:

 A lack of flowers in spring can be caused by poor growing conditions the previous summer, when the flower buds are formed.
 Drought can prevent bud formation, so be sure to water well in summer.
-Also be sure to feed with an ericaceous fertiliser and mulch to keep the roots moist.
-Here, Alan Titchmarsh explains why your camellia might not be flowering and what you can do to encourage flowers.
+Feed with an ericaceous fertiliser and mulch to keep the roots moist.
+Here, Alan Titchmarsh explains why your camellia might not be flowering and what you can do to encourage flowers: